 I’ll start with the points angle first.
 The Essential Card earns points into Membership Rewards Gateway, not Membership Rewards Ascent.

-Gateway has lower transfer rates out to a smaller number of partners than Ascent, with 1 Membership Rewards point equal to 0.75 airline points in Velocity Frequent Flyer, Cathay Pacific Asia Miles, Singapore Airlines KrisFlyer and some others.
+The transfer rates for Gateway are similar to Ascent and Ascent Premium, which is 1 Membership Rewards point to 0.5 airline points in Velocity Frequent Flyer, Cathay Pacific Asia Miles, Singapore Airlines Krisflyer and some others.